drbyte/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 Forum Support URL: http://www.zen-cart.com/forum/showthread.php?t=35081

-1. The files in the contribution are arranges to zen 1.50 directory, just put them in the appropriate places
+1. The files in the contribution are arranged for Zen-Cart Version 1.50, just put them in the appropriate folders

-1-B: File structure is ready to drop in.
-Rename the (admin) to match your custom admin folder directory and upload the files within it.
+1-B: The file structure is ready to drop in.
+Rename the admin folder to match your custom admin folder directory and upload the files within it.

-2. Install sql patch file, preferabely by phpMyAdmin than add sql patch of zen (as recommended in the forum)
+2. Install sql patch file, preferably by phpMyAdmin then add sql patch to zen (as recommended in the forum).

-3. File Modifications: 3-1- add the following to the end of /includes/templates/ YOUR TEMPLATE /common/tpl_footer.php
+3. File Modifications:
+	3-1- to allow tracking pages loaded by visiting the site, add the following line to the end of /includes/templates/YOUR TEMPLATE/common/tpl_footer.php.
+If the file does not exist in your template, then copy the common/tpl_footer.php file from the default_template into the folder named for your chosen template(s).
+(This is the recommended location to store changes to Zen Cart, reportedly to be easier to upgrade when changes come out or if it is desired to return to basic settings.)

-<?php if (ZEN_CONFIG_USER_TRACKING == 'true') { zen_update_user_tracking(); } ?>
+<?php $zco_notifier->notify('NOTIFY_FOOTER_END'); ?>

-3.B add if you want to track admin pages viewed add the following to the end of /admin/includes/footer.php
+3.B To allow tracking pages loaded in the admin area, add the following to the end of /YOUR_ADMIN/includes/footer.php.

-<?php if (ADMIN_CONFIG_USER_TRACKING == 'true') { zen_update_user_tracking(); } ?>
+<?php $zco_notifier->notify('NOTIFY_ADMIN_FOOTER_END'); ?>

-4. Login into the admin upload via Install SQL Patches the file in Sql --> new_install_user_tracking.sql
+4. Login into the admin area, upload via Admin/Tools --> Install SQL Patches the file in Sql --> new_install_user_tracking.sql

 5. Go to admin of store (ZenCart), in admin/configuration and or in admin/tools you should see user tracking config, by clicking on this you should see: